Student Profile at Clearview

 - Acting – puts on an act rather than being real

-Physical aggression and violence is not accepted at the Clearview campus.
+Physical aggression and violence are not accepted at the Clearview campus.

-Some girls with emotional difficulties are secretly self-medicating — with illegal drugs, prescription drugs, or alcohol.
-Teenagers use drugs to cover up personal pain or hurt feelings.
-Others use drugs in a recreational way, but some will slip into habitual or dependent use.
-Our therapists will assess each girl with a history of drug use to determine the nature and extent of her drug and alcohol use.
-If it is appropriate the student will go to weekly AA or NA meetings.
-Random drug testing may occur.
+Some girls with emotional difficulties are secretly self-medicating.
+Teenagers use medications to cover up personal pain or hurt feelings.
+Others recreationally use them, but some will become habitual or dependent.
+Our therapists will assess each girl with a history of self-medication to determine the nature and extent of her use and illegal drinking.
+If appropriate, the student will attend weekly AA or NA meetings.
+Random testing may occur.